 Prep Your Credit Cards

 If you will be traveling a great distance, notify your financial institutions.
-That way, when you make a purchase halfway around the world, your bank won’t flag it as fraud and freeze your account.
-This is also a good time to see if they offer any travel insurance/protection for your credit cards.
+That way, when you make a purchase halfway around the world, your bank will be less likely to flag it as fraud and freeze your account.
+This may also be a good time to see if they offer any travel insurance/protection for your credit cards.
 Also, ask your bank if they have a specific contact number for customers to call in the event of an emergency.
 Why?
-Almost 32 million people were victims of credit card breaches in the last couple years.2 Don’t let a compromised credit card ruin your vacation.
+Almost 32 million people were victims of credit card breaches in the last couple years.² Don’t let a compromised credit card ruin your vacation.

 Keep Your Vacation Under Wraps

 It’s hard to maintain your excitement for a big getaway, but sharing too much information could lead to theft.
-Do not post details of your trip on social media before you leave or while you are gone.
+Consider refraining from posting details of your trip on social media before you leave or while you are gone.
 By posting information, you could be providing fraudsters the details of when you’re not at home, which is their opportunity to steal anything you leave behind.
-Tip: wait until after your vacation to share your pictures and stories.
+Tip: consider waiting until after your vacation to share your pictures and stories.